<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <h2 class="wp-block-heading"><strong>Play with us!</strong></h2>

-<p>The post <a rel="nofollow" href="https://agileparenting.net/tool/lorem-ipsum-2/">Agile Game – Marshmallow Fun: Practice Review And Retrospective</a> appeared first on <a rel="nofollow" href="https://agileparenting.net">Agile Parenting</a>.</p>
+<p>The post <a rel="nofollow" href="https://agileparenting.net/tool/lorem-ipsum-2/">Agile Game – Marshmallow Fun: Practice Review and Retrospective</a> appeared first on <a rel="nofollow" href="https://agileparenting.net">Agile Parenting</a>.</p>

 ]]></content:encoded>